GoosefleetEO/aa-structuretimers/README.md

 ## Notification Rules

-In *Structure Timers II* you can get notifications on Discord for timers by setting up notification rules.
-Notification rules allow you to define in detail what event and which kind of timers will trigger notification.
-And of course to which channel to sent them.
-For example you can define that important timers should always ping everybody or that corp restricted timers should only be sent to a dedicated channel.
+In *Structure Timers II* you can receive automatic notifications on Discord for timers by setting up notification rules.
+Notification rules allow you to define in detail what event and which kind of timers should trigger notifications.

-In general all rules are independent from each other and all enabled rules will be executed for every timer one by one.
+Note that in general all rules are independent from each other and all enabled rules will be executed for every timer one by one.

 ### Example setup

 Here is an example for a basic setup of rules:

-1. Notify about new every newly created timer without ping (e.g. into a scouts channel)
+#### Example 1: Notify about new every newly created timer without ping (e.g. into a scouts channel)

+- Trigger: New timer created
+- Scheduled Time: -
+- Webhook: YOUR-WEBHOOK
+- Ping Type: (no ping)

-2. Notify 45 minutes before any timer elapses with ping (e.g. into the FC channel)
+#### Example 2: Notify 45 minutes before any timer elapses with ping (e.g. into the FC channel)

+- Trigger: Scheduled timer reached
+- Scheduled Time: T - 45 minutes
+- Webhook: YOUR-WEBHOOK
+- Ping Type: @here

 ### Key concepts